bartsnapp/Math-Outreach-Exhibits/mazes/README.md

 solving mazes can be too, but by working through the challenges of a maze, individuals can build up their persistence and determination to keep trying when faced with difficult problems.

+For more information, see: [Mathematical Cut-and-Paste: An Introduction to the Topology of Surfaces](https://mathcircle.berkeley.edu/sites/default/files/handouts/2018/topology_of_surfaces_2018_0.pdf)